 - Fincham, K. (2023).
 UNRWA Education 2030 Baseline Report (forthcoming).

 - Fincham, K. (2022).
 Mapping of Refugee Access to the National Education System in North Africa (Algeria, Libya, Morocco, Mauritania, Tunisia).
 UNHCR.

 - Fincham, K. (2017).
 Syrian Youths’ Perceptions and Experiences of Higher Education Opportunities for Refugees - MENA Regional Summary.
 British Council.

 - Fincham, K. (2016).
 Establishing Higher Education Scholarship Schemes as a Pathway of Admission for Refugees to Europe.
 UNHCR.

-- Fincham, K. (with Dunne, M., Durrani, N. & Crossuard, B.) (2013).
-Youth as Active Citizens Report: youth working towards their rights to education and sexual reproductive health.
+- Fincham, K. (with Dunne, M., Durrani, N. & Crossouard, B.) (2013).
+Youth as Active Citizens Report: Youth working towards their rights to education and sexual/reproductive health.
 University of Sussex/ Oxfam Novib.

 - Fincham, K. (with Smith, R.L.).
 (2010).
 Transforming Policy and Practice for Gender in Education: A review of the 2010 Education for All Global Monitoring Report using an equity and inclusion lens.
 UNICEF/ UNGEI.

 - Fincham, K. (with Smith, R.L.).
 (2009).
 Transforming Policy and Practice for Gender in Education: A gender review of the 2009 EFA Global Monitoring Report.
 UNICEF/ UNGEI.